sammochen/editorials/LeetCode 464 Editorial.md

     return false
 ```

+The method is recursive and currently has an exponential complexity.
+We will improve this later on.

 ### Bitmasks
-How do we efficiently remember the states?
-Since there are only a maximum of 20 choices, and the state should remember whether we can use it (1) or not (0), we can use a bitmask.
+We can capture the available choices, our current state, using the binary representation of an integer.
+This is as there are only a maximum of 20 numbers to choose from, and each number can be available (1), or not available (0).

-We will use the binary representation of a number to represent which numbers we can choose: if the bit is on, we can choose it.

 For example:
 ```